dirkdd/OneVice/docs/request.md

 **5. Security & Permissions**

-Security is a foundational principle, enforced by the private LLM architecture and granular, role-based access rules (RBAC).
+Security is a foundational principle, enforced by Together.ai's private LLM architecture with open-source model deployment and granular, role-based access rules (RBAC).

 *   **Data Terminology Clarification:** For the purpose of this document, **"Budget Information"** refers to the costs and breakdown of a specific project. **"Financial Information"** refers to internal company data such as Profit & Loss (P&L), which is considered highly sensitive.
 *   **Defined Data Sensitivity Hierarchy (Most to Least Sensitive):**